Memmingen Airport: Terminal

-Runway and apron
+Runway, Taxiways and Aprons

 Memmingen Airport has an ILS Category 1 for runway 24 and is equipped with NDB/DME and GPS RNAV.
 Originally, the runway was only 30 m wide with accordingly narrow taxiways due to its former use as a facility for jet fighter aircraft.
 However, an expansion to the international standard 45 m had been granted in 2016 and was completed in September 2019.
-Simultaneously, the runway was equipped with new LED lighting, while an upgrade of the ILS for direction 06 is under preparation.
+Simultaneously, the runway was equipped with new LED lighting, while an upgrade of the ILS for direction 06 was under preparation.
+In March 2025, construction of Taxiway R, intended to create conditions to operate in all-weather conditions, was completed, and was opened to regular aircraft usage later in the year.

 Two aprons provide parking spaces for six mid-sized aircraft such as the Airbus A320 and Boeing 737 at a time as well as some smaller business jets.
-There is an additional smaller apron for general aviation aircraft located on the other side of the runway.
+Apron 1 has the capacity for two aircraft and is located in front of the main terminal building.
+Apron 2 can facilitate four aircraft, being positioned some distance from the terminal.
+These remote stands are commonly accessed through bus-boarding.
+There is an additional smaller Apron 3 for general aviation aircraft located on the other side of the runway.

+There are two planned Code C mid-sized parking positions to be built as part of the Apron 1 extension and wider airport expansion project.
+This will bring the total number of mid-sized stands to eight.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Memmingen Airport: